zhanglei923/CrossPage/README.md

 How to use:
 =======
-Download latest code and include it into your pages, and make sure ALL of your iframe pages included this file:
+Make sure ALL of your iframe pages included this file, then have try the power of cross page!

         <script src="/crosspage-latest.min.js"></script>